alexanderswift/public-gigacom/testing_and_final_thoughts.md

-🍿🕑 You should ignore the headline download speeds and look at all the above tests on Cloudflare focuing on the size of the orange bars because the further to the right and a more condensed bar indicates a consistent performance and speed overall.
+🍿🕑 You should ignore the headline download speeds and look at all the above tests on Cloudflare focuing on the size of the orange bars because the further to the right (note the graph lables are scalled) and a more condensed bar indicates a consistent performance and speed overall.